ionescu007/minlzma/README.md

 * The LZMA2 property byte must indicate the LZMA properties `lc = 3`, `pb = 2`, `lc = 0`
 * The XZ block must not have the optional "compressed size" and/or "uncompressed size" VLI metadata

 Note that while these assumptions may seem overly restrictive, they correspond to the usual files produced by `xzutils`, `7-zip` when choosing XZ as the format, and the `Python` `LZMA` module.
-Most encoders do not support the vast majority of XZ/LZMA2's purported capabilities, such as SHA256 or CRC64, multiple blocks, etc.
+Most encoders do not support the vast majority of XZ/LZMA2's purported capabilities such as multiple blocks, streaming, or multi-threading.

 # Testing (Linux)